Ucommercenet/Ucommerce-Gift-Cards/src/UCommerce.Transactions.Payments.GiftCard.Documentation/intro.markdown

 * A voucher is not pre-paid.
 * A voucher has a number of usages that can be handed in for a discount or a free product.

-## Installed Components with the Gift Card App
+## Installed Components with the Gift Cards App

 * UI on a product editor to manage gift card prices
  * Will only appear when creating a product of product definition 'GiftCard'